 Studio A in Sydney supports the work of artists living with intellectual disability, helping them achieve their artistic and economic aspirations.

 Artists working with Studio A have access to a fully-equipped studio space and support staff, as well as weekly workshop run by invited established artists.
 The Studio A artists work in a range of mediums and their work is strategically marketed to a diverse range of art, design, craft and corporate markets.

 Studio A operates as a social enterprise and revenue raised by its activities is reinvested in the program; however, income generated by the sale of artwork benefits the artists directly.
 The studio supports the artists' sense of belonging, self-esteem and future aspirations, and reduces the stigma associated with disability in the wider community.

-LIU Australia is pleased to support this inspiring organisation.
-Studio A artists regularly design and make the decorations for the LIU Sydney Christmas party and, in late 2017, the LIU Sydney Finance team spent a rewarding day working alongside the artists.
+Liberty Australia is pleased to support this inspiring organisation.
+Studio A artists regularly design and make the decorations for the Liberty Sydney Christmas party and, in late 2017, the Liberty Sydney Finance team spent a rewarding day working alongside the artists.

 The Nelune Foundation is a not-for profit charity that is committed to 'helping patients fight cancer with dignity'.
 It supports people of all ages and their families cope with cancer by providing support, care and post-operative medical aids not covered by government or private funding.